 Bilton Grange Prep School, Rugby

-This happy, family-orientated and forward-thinking top UK co-ed boarding and day prep school merged with nearby Rugby School in January 2020.
+Shortlisted for Pre-Prep school of the Year in the TES awards 2021, this happy and family-orientated co-ed boarding and day prep school merged with nearby Rugby School in January 2020.

-A top UK independent co-ed prep boarding and day school for children aged 3 – 13 tucked away on a leaf site between Rugby and the village of Dunchurch.
+A top UK independent co-ed prep boarding and day school for children aged 3 – 13 tucked away on a leafy site between Rugby and the village of Dunchurch.

 Set in 90 acres of idyllic parkland Bilton Grange, or BG as it’s affectionately known, combines gothic charm and Harry Potter vibes, extensive modern facilities, with acres of space for exploration – and tree climbing!